Shopify/hydrogen-v1/packages/hydrogen/src/foundation/useShop/README.md

 <!-- This file is generated from source code in the Shopify/hydrogen repo.
 Edit the files in /packages/hydrogen/src/foundation/useShop and run 'yarn generate-docs' at the root of this repo.
 For more information, refer to https://github.com/Shopify/shopify-dev/blob/main/content/internal/operations/reference-docs/hydrogen.md. -->

-The `useShop` hook provides access to values within `hydrogen.config.js`.
+The `useShop` hook provides access to values within `hydrogenConfing.shopify`.
 It must be a descendent of a `ShopifyProvider` component.

 ## Example code